 For places to eat close to the clinic ,see this page.
 Right now as of 9/7/2020, (sadly) it is mostly carry-out.

-This is a very large mural that is directly opposite to CDH (on the wall of the Nike store building).
-Right now (11/1/2019) it is a picture of Marilyn Monroe, but it changes periodically.
+This is a very large mural that is directly opposite to CDH (on the wall of the former Nike store building).
+It changes periodically.